Categories: U.S. Regulation

 Following Uniswap Labs’ receipt of a Wells Notice, the price of its native UNI token fell sharply last month.
 Among the tokens offered by Robinhood in the U.S., UNI was listed last July.

-The investigative subpoenas Robinhood said it previously received focused on the firm’s cryptocurrency listings, alongside custody practices for how customers’ assets are stored.
+The investigative subpoenas Robinhood said it previously received focused on the firm’s cryptocy listings, alongside custody practices for how customers’ assets are stored.
 In a filing, the company said the SEC’s actions could range from civil litigation or cease-and-desists.

-In June of last year, Robinhood Crypto moved to pare down its cryptocurrency offerings following enforcement actions against Coinbase and Binance.
+In June of last year, Robinhood Crypto moved to pare down its cryptocy offerings following enforcement actions against Coinbase and Binance.
 The firm’s U.S. users lost access to trading Cardano (ADA), Polygon (MATIC), and Solana (SOL) in a matter of weeks.

 The tokens dropped by Robinhood Crypto are allegedly securities—a key part of the SEC’s claims that some U.S. crypto exchanges are in noncompliance.
 Under the so-called Howey Test, the regulator has asserted that the sale of some tokens comprise investment contracts.